-Once you identify your top five triggers, you can make a plan to break the link between your smoking and these trigger activities and/or other situations.
+Once you identify your top five triggers, you can make a plan to delink your smoking from these trigger activities and/or other situations.
 For example, if you always smoke with your coffee in the morning, make a plan to either smoke before or after your coffee, but not with it.
 If you delink far enough in advance of your quit date, your craving to have a cigarette with your coffee will be greatly reduced, if not eliminated, by the time you stop smoking.
 Once you've successfully delinked your strongest trigger and smoking, look at your next strongest trigger and implement a similar plan.